-The Olympus Evolt E-300 and the Nikon D5600 are two digital cameras that were officially introduced, respectively, in September 2004 and November 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a Four Thirds (E-300) and an APS-C sensor.
-The Olympus has a resolution of 8 megapixel, whereas the Nikon provides 24 MP.
+The Olympus Evolt E-300 and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in September 2004 and November 2016.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a Four Thirds (E-300) and an APS-C (D5600) sensor.
+The Olympus has a resolution of 8 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is somewhat smaller (4 percent) than the Olympus E-300.
 Moreover, the D5600 is markedly lighter (25 percent) than the E-300.
 In this context, it is worth noting that neither the E-300 nor the D5600 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Four Thirds Lens Catalog (E-300) and the Nikon Lens Catalog (D5600).

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

 |Olympus E-300»||5.8 in||3.3 in||2.5 in||22.0 oz||750||n||Sep 2004||799||-||Olympus E-300|